 We have been spurred into writing this post with more news affecting websites based on Wordpress.
-For those of you that don't know what Wordpress is; it's what many people us to create their websites.
-Wordpress is free software which has likely has contributed to it's popularity.
-Indeed It's arguably the most popular of the website Content Management Systems used for building and powering websites.
-Wordpress also has been around a long time, since 2003, and is used by an estimated 60 million websites (1).
+For those of you that don't know what Wordpress is; it's a very popular website creating tool.
+Indeed ist probably the most popular.
+Wordpress is free software which no doubt has contributed to its popularity.
+Indeed, It's arguably the most popular of the website Content Management Systems used for building and powering websites.
+Wordpress has also been around for a long time, since 2003, and is used by an estimated 60 million websites (1).

 The recent news on Wordpress is, that it has been subject to more issues with Malware (2).
 In this case the malware spreads through pirated versions of both WordPress themes and in Wordpress plugins that the attackers distribute through a network of rogue sites.
-Website administrators looking for free WordPress functionality then download them and use them in their own WordPress sites.
+Website administrators looking for free WordPress functionality, then download them and use them in their own WordPress websites.
 At this point they have essentially infected their own webservers.
+As an indicator of the extend of the issue.
 Sucvuri - GoDaddy's web-security subsidiary - said that some 90% of all the sites they cleaned were built on Wordpress.

-This issue has had a fair bit of publicity.
-For instance, we have now been asked by clients, if sites we have created for them have also been infected.
+This issue has had a fair bit of publicity and we have now been asked by clients; if sites we have created for them have also been infected.
 We don't use Wordpress - so this issue does not affect us, or our clients.
 However, we did used Wordpress long ago (we retired our last Wordpress site in 2013).
-This brings us to a wider point - just how safe and secure is your website?
+This brings us to a wider point.
+Just how safe and secure is your website?

-We are going to keep this in as accessible English and as non-technical as we can.
-If you are a professional web developer or cyber security technician you will will see our focus in this post is only on the main threats and what the average customer can do about them.
-We thus simplify explanations where we can, to make the post more accessible.
+We are going to keep this explanation as accessible and as non-technical as we can.
+So, if you are a professional web developer or cyber security technician you will will see our focus in this post, is only on the main threats and what the average customer can do about them.
+Ans we have simplified explanations where we can, to make it easier to understand and be more inclusive.

 No 1.
 Data Breach

 This is the biggie.
 It's where some geek, uses your website to hack into your corporate systems to steal your data.
-Many of our websites are linked to one or more database applications managing information for clients, so this is something we take great care to protect.
-One of the most basic methods of protection is to use end to end encryption.
-Fortunately this is now much more common than it was.
-Your website should always use SSL for all webpages and data transfers should all be encrypted "in transit" i.e between your screen and the server.
-You can tell if a webpage is SSL encrypted if its has a padlock in the URL bar or starts with 'https' - its the 's' at the end that indicates its SSL secured.
-If you can encrypt "at rest" that is even better (i.e on the server itself).
+Many of our websites are linked to one or more database applications managing information for clients.
+So, this is something we take great care to protect.
+One of the most basic methods of protection is to use end-to-end encryption.
+Fortunately, this is now much more common than it used to be.
+Your website should always use SSL for all webpages and data transfers should all be encrypted "in transit", i.e between your screen and the server.
+You can tell if a webpage is SSL encrypted, if it has a padlock in the URL bar or starts with 'https'.
+It's the 's' at the end, that indicates it's SSL secured.
+If you can encrypt "at rest" that is even better (i.e. on the server itself).
 But transit is the important one.

 We recommend ensuring that database applications are also not on the same physical server as the webserver.
 It's often surprising how often in-house systems miss this point.
 We also see 'low-cost' software development houses doing this to save money.
-If you can keep database administrative functions on a totally different server that lessens the risk.
-Also make sure to encrypt as in - No 1 Data Breach - above.
+If you can keep database administrative functions on a totally different server, that lessens the risk.
+Also make sure it is also encrypted as in - No 1 Data Breach - above.

 No 2.
 DDoS